Scientific statement

 De-novo structure of Vasopressin-1 receptor (V1B) by micro-ED

-Building on the pipeline I setup and am still optimizing, I am actively collaborating in solving the structure of the human Vasopressin-1 B (V1b) receptor.
-Michael Martynowicz and Anna Shiriaeva provide me with the grids with the LCP loaded with V1b crystals.
-V1b is a G-Protein Coupled Receptor (GPCR) central in the regulation of vasoconstriction, which controls blood pressure and osmotic homeostasis, which balances the body's water and electrolyte levels.
-This work has been published as a preprint (https://www.biorxiv.org/content/10.1101/2023.07.05.547888v1.abstract) and has yet to be published.
+I am actively collaborating in solving the structure of the human Vasopressin-1 B (V1b) receptor, a G-Protein Coupled Receptor (GPCR) central in the regulation of vasoconstriction, which controls blood pressure and osmotic homeostasis, which balances the body's water and electrolyte levels.